wendyverdonk93/docs/content/payment-methods/banks/bank-transfer/payment-flow.md

     - /payment-methods/bank-transfer/how-does-bank-transfer-work/
 ---

-The table below shows a successful Bank Transfer payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}